Discover What Your Struggling Loved One WANTS You To Know

 But, eventually, I come to discover I am not alone and that there is hope.

-I continue to speak with many parents who have moved beyond the pain, finding peace and joy.
-The kind of peace and joy that is not connected in any way to their child’s well-being.
+I continue to speak with many women who have moved beyond the pain, finding peace and joy.
+The kind of peace and joy that is not connected in any way to their child’s well-being or the well-being of others in their lives.

-I continue to learn as much as I can because there are so many parents in need.
+I continue to learn as much as I can because there are so many women in need.
 And today, I want to share some of what I've found with you.
-I invite you to download the 3 Surprising Things Your Addicted Son or Daughter Wants You to Know So That You Worry Less, Feel Less Pain, and Reclaim Control Of Your Life as a starting point.
+I invite you to download the 3 Surprising Things Your Struggling Adult Child Wants You to Know So That You Worry Less, Feel Less Pain, and Reclaim Control Of Your Life as a starting point.

-In this downloadable guide, you discover what people who are addicted themselves have to say--and what these people want their parents (and other parents) to know.
+In this downloadable guide, you discover what people who are addicted themselves have to say--and what these people want their moms (and other people who love them) to know.

 Now, I know there is so much we feel we can't do... can't control... can't change.

 BUT, this is something we can do.
-We can begin to understand the disease of addiction and share our experiences in a supportive, confidential community.
+We can begin to understand the disease of addiction - the impacts of mental illness - and share our experiences in a supportive, confidential community.

 So, click on the button below and I’ll send you this guide 100% FREE...